michaelsribeiro/L2Ketra/README.md

 ## 📖 About

-Este website é um clone da página [Lineage 2 Ketra](https://l2ketra.com/), feito com o intuito de estudo dos fundamentos da linguagem PHP.<br/>
+This website is a clone of the page [Lineage 2 Ketra](https://l2ketra.com/), made with the aim of studying the fundamentals of the PHP language.<br/>
-Neste projeto foi clonado o design da página original, sendo desenvolvido por mim os scripts PHP para funcionamento do site.
+In this project, the original page design was cloned, and the site scripts were developed by myself.

 ## 🚀 Technologies